 - Transfer Guides

 It is necessary to fulfill the majority of this coursework at another institution and then transfer credit hours to Lakeview.
-We hold RN-BSN Articulation Agreements and Pre-BSN Cooperative Agreements with some colleges and universities within the state of Illinois.
-However, you are welcome to complete the required preliminary coursework at the accredited college or university of choice.

 Please be advised that additional coursework may be required as some institutions may require prerequisites prior to enrolling in required courses listed.
 Furthermore, due to varying credit hours for transfer courses, students may be required to complete additional coursework to fulfill the 60 credit hour of general education/prerequisite requirements.